Australasian crested grebe/kāmana conservation

-The handsome Australasian crested grebe or kāmana belongs to an ancient order of diving water birds found on every continent in the world.
-Three of the 22 species in this order have become extinct in the last 30 years.
+The Australasian crested grebe or kāmana are found on every continent in the world.
 Māori call the birds kāmana, and regard them as taonga/treasure.

-Kāmana have declined mainly due to introduced predators and to loss of habitat through drainage of wetlands, and the establishment of hydro schemes.
+Kāmana have declined mainly due to introduced predators; and loss habitat loss through drainage of wetlands and the establishment of hydro schemes.

-Animals like stoats, cats and raptors can prey on eggs and fledglings, and introduced fish and birds compete for food and breeding space.
+Animals like stoats, cats and raptors can prey on eggs and fledglings.
+Introduced fish and birds compete for food and breeding space.

 Wildlife refuge status is one of New Zealand’s highest forms of legal protection for terrestrial and aquatic wildlife habitats.
-This designation allows the Minister of Conservation to exercise discretion over permissible activities on the lake and its margins.
+This allows the Minister of Conservation to prohibit or restrict activities on the lake and its margins.

-For instance, there are restrictions on motorised boats on the lake and predator control measures will hopefully allow grebes to increase their numbers in years to come.
+For instance, there are restrictions on motorised boats on the lake and together with predator control measures, this will hopefully allow grebes to increase their numbers in years to come.